 Earlier, I wrote that women are just as capable of succumbing to base motives as men.
 But they’re also at least as capable of strength, maturity, and wisdom – and from that comes true power.
 A powerful woman does not need or want to be believed or judged based on her gender, but on the content of her character, and the merits of her ideas and arguments.
 She does not fear sexuality.
 She calls mountains “mountains” and molehills “molehills.”
 She does not put up with harassment or abuse, but neither does she demand someone’s head over some trivial bullshit.

 It is this ideal of feminism that must endure.

-Ralph Cunningham has declined to comment.
+Ralph Cunningham has not responded to a request for comment.

-Catherine Wong has declined to comment.
+Catherine Wong has not responded to a request for comment.

-Euromoney has declined to comment.
+Euromoney has not responded to a request for comment.

 His bungling includes failing to properly read the statute his client is being sued under such that he claimed Section 5 of the Sex Discrimination Ordinance can’t be used by men, relying on nonsensical arguments like standard termination clauses allow employees to be terminated for illegal reasons, complaining to a judge that I’d failed to serve a document on him, before I pointed out that not only had he received it, he’d included it in his own bundle, and other hilarious exploits.